EngJay/Wikimedia-Toxicity-Text-Classification/data/README.md

-# Datasets
+# Data

-Datasets are downloadable from figshare.

-## Wikipedia Talk Labels: Personal Attacks

-TODO Describe data, location to download.

-## Wikipedia Talk Labels: Aggression

-TODO Describe data, location to download.

-## Wikipedia Talk Labels: Toxicity

-TODO Describe data, location to download.****
+TODO Write readme explaining how to acquire the data.

+TODO Explain how data would need to be formatted for use in the scripts.